ratan1824/aexy18/README.md

 ---

-## Deployment
+## Deployment to Vercel

 This project is optimized for deployment on [Vercel](https://vercel.com/), the platform from the creators of Next.js.

 ### Connecting to Vercel via GitHub

-1.  **Push to GitHub:** Push your project code to a new GitHub repository.
+1.  **Push to GitHub:** Create a new repository on GitHub and push your project code to it.
 2.  **Import Project on Vercel:**
     - Go to your Vercel dashboard and click "Add New... > Project".
-    - Select your GitHub repository.
+    - Select and import your new GitHub repository.
     - Vercel will automatically detect that it's a Next.js project and configure the build settings for you.

 ### Adding Environment Variables to Vercel

 This is the most important step for a successful and secure deployment.

-1. In your Vercel project's dashboard, go to the **Settings** tab.
+1. In your new Vercel project's dashboard, go to the **Settings** tab.
 2. Click on **Environment Variables** in the left sidebar.
 3. Add a new variable:
     - **Name:** `GEMINI_API_KEY`